lsst-dm/dmtn-205/index.rst

 - *[REC-MET-003] When lsst.verify.Job objects are exported, the exported object should include the needed information (run collection and dataId) to associate with the source of truth metric persisted with the Data Butler.*

-At prsent it is unusual for butler datasets to store their own data ID and especially their own ``RUN`` collection internally, but this is something expect to do more in the future (see discussion on *REC-FIL-1* below).
+At present it is unusual for butler datasets to store their own data ID and especially their own ``RUN`` collection internally, but this is something we expect to do more often in the future (see discussion on *REC-FIL-1* below).
 It might make more sense for metric values persisted to butler data repositories to be saved as a dataset that does not have this state, and for the system that exports it to SQuaSH to combine the dataset content with the data ID and ``RUN`` collection from the ``Registry``.

 - *[REC-MET-005] Even if effort for implementation is not available in construction, we should develop a conceptual design for structured, semantically rich storage of metrics in the Butler.*